adriancostin6/VoIP-Analyzer/README.md

 This project requires the [libtins](https://github.com/mfontanini/libtins) library for compilation.
 Instructions for installing this dependency are provided on the official github page.

+The packet capture was run and tested on an Asterisk PBX server running inside a virtual machine.

 ## Features

 1. Live capture mode